 Let us now prove that the vacuum state can be normalized.
 We will proceed by constructing explicitly its representation in the position eigenbasis (wave function).
-Let us first prove that there exists a Fourier transform relation between the position and momentum bases, that is,
+Along the way we will find several important properties of the different objects that we have just defined.
+Let us start by Let us first prove that there exists a Fourier transform relation between the position and momentum bases, that is,